-- Tell your doctor if you are pregnant, plan to become pregnant, or breastfeeding.
-If you are breastfeeding and your doctor has advised you to use Diprolene do not apply to any areas of the chest likely to come into contact with the baby's mouth.
+- Tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+If you are breastfeeding and your doctor has advised you to use Diprolene do not apply it to any areas of the chest likely to come into contact with the baby's mouth.

 - Diprolene is not suitable for children.
 Do not share your Diprolene and do not use Diprolene in children under 13 years of age.
-It is much more potent than the hydrocortisone cream you can buy over-the-counter at the store.
+It is much more potent than the hydrocortisone cream you can buy over the counter at the store.

 6. Response and effectiveness

 - It takes about one to three days for Diprolene to start working when it is being used to treat eczema.
 Some improvement in symptoms such as inflammation (redness) and itching, should be noticed within this time.